Hubs-Foundation/hubs-docs/docs/setup-custom-client.md

 1. Open your terminal, and run the following command with the 3 parameters surrounded by `< >` populated with your specific information from previous steps:\
    `curl -X POST -F file='@<path-to-client-tarball-on-your-device>' -H "turkeyauthtoken:<token-value-from-part-c>" 'https://<native-hub-domain>/api/ita/deploy?app=hubs'`

-2. The terminal command may take several minutes to complete depending on the quantity and nature of your customization. **Do not exit the terminal until it the upload process has completed.** Once successfully complete, it will return `done, reqId: <unique-ID-string>`.
+2. The terminal command may take several minutes to complete depending on the quantity and nature of your customization. **Do not exit the terminal until the upload process has completed.** Once successfully complete, it will return `done, reqId: <unique-ID-string>`.
 After a few minutes, you should see your customization on your Hub.

 3. After deploying, try to create a room from your custom domain.
 If you are unable to create a room, email [hubs-feedback@mozilla.com](mailto:hubs-feedback@mozilla.com) with the subject line `Hubs Custom Client Deployment Troubleshooting` and a description of your problem.